DonHulieo/duff/README.md

 Has you're script gone up the *[duff](https://www.urbandictionary.com/define.php?term=Up%20The%20Duff)*?
 Well, this is the solution for you!
 This is a collection of *optimised utility functions* that are exports for you to use in your scripts.

+- *This is a work in progress, and I'll be adding more functions as I go along.*

 ## Dependencies

 * **None!**